 Channa striata, locally known in India as “Dharidar-Sol” or “striped snakehead”, is commercially important in food, ornamental and sport fisheries along with other species of the family Channidae.
 C. striata is one of the main food fishes in Asian countries including India.
 In the last few years, due to increasing anthropogenic activities, unstrained harvesting and habitat alterations, the natural stocks of the fish have decreased severely (Rahman and Awal, 2016).
 Consequently, feeding and natural breeding grounds of this economically important fish species have been reduced, which has caused a shrinkage in wild populations (Rahman and Awal, 2016).
-The present study was carried out with the dual aim of firstly, demonstrating the use of MGLMs with otolith chemistry and otolith shape data, and secondly, using both otolith chemistry and shape data to assess if there are multiple stocks of C. striata in India.
+Recent work has shown variation in body morphometrics of C. striata between 3 sites within India which suggests the potential for sub-population level variation in demographics which should be further investigated (Khan et al 2019).
+The present study was carried out with the dual aim of firstly, assessing variation in otolith chemistry and shape between the same groups C. striata in India to test for further evidence of regional separation, and secondly, demonstrating the use of MGLMs with otolith chemistry and otolith shape data.

 Methods and Materials